-A Weekend in Laguna Beach – Best Things to See and Do!
+A Weekend in Laguna Beach – Best Things to See and Do in 2022!

 Are you are planning a weekend trip to Laguna Beach?
 I’ve got you covered with all the best things to see, do and eat all jam packed into this post!

 Laguna Beach is a popular Southern California beach town with picturesque beaches, secluded coves and a vibrant art culture.
 After visiting for the first time this summer it quickly became my favorite So Cal beach town.
 Therefore I think it is an excellent choice for a weekend getaway.

 Laguna beach is famous for, well… it’s beautiful beaches, but theres’s so much more!
 Here’s a few other reasons to spend a weekend in Laguna Beach:

 - It’s an artist community- home to many artists, filmmakers, painters, photographers and writers.
 There are more than 400 working artists and more that 70 galleries to see and purchase art.
 The first art gallery opened in 1918 and is now the Laguna Beach Art Museum

 - There are many art festivals during the summer including Festival of the Arts, Art-A-Fair, Sawdust Festival, and the Pageant of the Masters to name a few